tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 The demo examples you've seen so far have been presented as standalone directories containing a Python module and some scene script files.

-While you can get started quickly by working this way, before your screenplay is ready, you need to have properly configured it as a Python package.
+You can get started quickly by working this way, but before your screenplay is ready, you need to have properly configured it as a Python package.